 You’ll now be able to play around with the data even more, by filtering, say, only the BUY transactions in March, 2017.
 If you want to earn your Bitcoin black belt, you’ll need to learn how to use pivot tables, however.
 So…

-Select all the fields in your first wallet tab (say, your BTC trades) by hitting CTRL-A twice.
+Select all the fields in your first wallet tab (say, your BTC wallet’s tab) by hitting CTRL-A twice.

 Select Data > Pivot table.
-You’ll be taken to a new tab where we’ll create and the pivot.
+You’ll be taken to a new tab where we’ll create the pivot table.